Local SEO: The Complete 2024 Guide To Improve Rankings

 With 97 per cent of consumers looking online to find local business information, the importance of local SEO can not be overemphasised.
 Furthermore, 50 per cent of people who did a local search on mobile went to a physical store within one day.
 With 18% of local mobile searches leading to a sale within one day!

-All these add up to one thing, local SEO can play an important part in your digital marketing strategy.
-If you want to dominate your local geographic region, you need to implement a comprehensive local SEO strategy to ensure potential customers can find you when they are searching for your products or services.
+Taken together, these trends underscore the importance of incorporating local SEO into your digital marketing strategy.
+To establish dominance in your local geographic region, it’s crucial to implement a comprehensive local SEO strategy to ensure potential customers can easily find your products or services when they search.

-But before we get to implementing your local SEO strategy, let’s take a look at the Local Pack.
+But before delving into the implementation of your local SEO strategy, let’s first explore the Local Pack.

 What is Google's Local Pack?